 Where do cartoons come from?
 How are jokes developed, and where do artists mine for ideas?
 What role does gender play in the genre, and why don’t we see more women cartoon artists?
-We’ve got a ton of questions for the cartoonists who contribute to the popular Altatude cartoon section of Alta magazine, and we’ll be joined by two of these artists—Hilary Campbell and Amy Kurzweil—to follow the path to the punch line.
+We’ve got a ton of questions for the cartoonists who contribute to the popular Altatude cartoon section of Alta magazine, and we’re joined by two of these artists—Hilary Campbell and Amy Kurzweil—to follow the path to the punch line.

 About the artists